liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ### `Liferay.once`

-Listen to a custom event hosted by the global event handler one time.
+Listen to a custom event one time.

 This is the equivalent to `on` function except the listener is immediately detached when it is executed.